open-contracting/software-development-handbook/docs/github/index.rst

    -  **Members**: All people with `root access <https://ocdsdeploy.readthedocs.io/en/latest/reference/index.html#root-access>`__ to any server
    -  **Repositories**: The `deploy <https://github.com/search?q=topic%3Adeployment+org%3Aopen-contracting>`__ repositories
    -  **Permission levels**: *Write*

+GitHub’s `outside collaborators <https://help.github.com/articles/adding-outside-collaborators-to-repositories-in-your-organization/>`__ feature should only be used for one-off projects.

+There should be a minimum of two `owners <https://help.github.com/articles/permission-levels-for-an-organization/>`__ from OCP.
+Owners do not need to be added to teams.

 Issues
 ------